codeforsanjose/open311-gateway/_Docs/log_james.md

 ## To Do.todo

+*  Allow logs to be configured to go to the System Logger (MacOS & Linux).
+* Stress tester.
+* Remove ant0ine REST library.
-*
+* Fix dates on Searches.
+* Run race detector.  _Ran OK!
+Will start running with "-race" flag for all testing._ @done(2016-03-18)
-* Rework engine/router/rpcroute.go - the map idea seemed like a good idea at the time, but it's difficult to understand and debug.
+* Rework engine/router/rpcroute.go - the map idea seemed like a good idea at the time, but it's difficult to understand and debug. @done(2016-03-18)
 * Implement Report Upvote
 * Implement Report Comment
 * Implement report searches: @done(2016-02-29)